Leadership Team

 Carrie Johnsen is an educator who taught at the elementary level for 13 years before becoming a stay-at-home mom.
 She is currently a substitute teacher.
 She has two children with dyslexia, and her journey began when her oldest child struggled with reading in kindergarten.
 From there, she began learning all she could about dyslexia by taking classes, reading books, and seeking outside help for both kids.
 Carrie strives to teach others about dyslexia and to advocate for a better future for all kids.

-Nina Lorimor-Easley is the Lead Content Creator for Keys to Literacy and is an Adjunct Instructor for the University of Iowa.
+Nina Lorimor-Easley is a literacy consultant in the state of Iowa, specializing in language-based learning disabilities and dyslexia.
 She has master’s degrees in educational psychology and curriculum development with emphasis on language-based learning disabilities.
-Nina also completed graduate level certification in dyslexia from the Landmark School.
+Nina also completed a graduate-level certification in dyslexia from the Landmark School.
 Nina has personal connections to dyslexia and began her professional path in dyslexia advocacy by helping her two sons through school.
-Nina is a co-founder of Decoding Dyslexia Iowa, served on the Iowa Dyslexia Task Force, is the former co-owner of a private dyslexia intervention center, and authored several of Iowa’s virtual dyslexia training modules with the Iowa Reading Research Center.
+Nina is a co-founder of Decoding Dyslexia Iowa, served on the Iowa Dyslexia Task Force, is the former co-owner of a private dyslexia intervention center, authored several of Iowa’s virtual dyslexia training modules with the Iowa Reading Research Center, and was instrumental in establishing the flagship Iowa Dyslexia Specialist Endorsement Program at the University of Iowa.
 Nina also currently has a seat on the Iowa Dyslexia Board.

 Nicole Pizzini is a Professor at St. Ambrose University and received her PhD in Rehabilitation Counseling Education from the University of Iowa.
 Her background assisting people with various disabilities and navigating accommodations has been instrumental in her professional and personal life.
 Nicole’s personal connection to dyslexia began when one of her three daughters showed difficulties with reading in kindergarten.
 Eventually her daughter was diagnosed with dyslexia and other learning disabilities.
 Nicole is a strong advocate for dyslexia awareness in her local community.
 She has presented dyslexia information to her school board, city council, and legislators, and she has successfully requested her city to recognize Dyslexia Awareness Month.